 A meta-analysis that examined a bunch of studies which had measured the difference in accuracy between clinical and mechanical prediction found that ‘’ mechanical prediction often outshines clinical prediction; that is, when it is not superior, it performs as well as clinical prediction’’.

 They found that the variable that influenced the observation that mechanical prediction outperformed human prediction, was when there had been a clinical interview.
 The clinical interview, the cause of error.

-Imagine a person you know is suicidal, they have been suffering from psychological disturbances for quite some time, perhaps crippling anxiety or depression, and are literally at their wit’s end.
+Imagine a person you know is suicidal, they have been suffering from crippling anxiety and depression for quite some time and are literally at their wits end.
 Imagine that they might be in the process of coaxing themselves to the conclusion that no life at all is better than the life of suffering that they have been enduring.